Petra Soukupová

 Petra Soukupová at the Autumn Book Fair in Havlíčkův Brod, Czech Republic in 2011.

-Petra Soukupová (born 25 July 1982) is contemporary Czech author, playwright, and screenwriter.
+Petra Soukupová (born 25 July 1982) is a contemporary Czech author, playwright, and screenwriter.

 Life and career

 Petra Soukupová was born on 25 July 1982 in Česká Lípa, Czechoslovakia.
 She studied screenwriting and dramaturgy at the Film and TV School of the Academy of Performing Arts (FAMU) in Prague.
 She is the author of five books for adults and two children's books.
 She was a screenwriter on the sitcom Comeback (2008-2010) and the series Kosmo (2016).
 Petra Soukupová lives and works in Prague.